xisxus/ECommerce-Nodejs-Project/README.md

 # E-Commerce Node.js Project

 ## Project Description
-This is a full-featured E-Commerce application built with Node.js, Express, and MongoDB.
-The project includes user authentication, product management, shopping cart functionality, order processing, and an admin panel for managing products and orders.
+This is a full-featured E-Commerce application built with Node.js, Express, and Temp Database.
+The project includes user product management, shopping cart functionality, order processing, and an admin panel for managing products and orders.

 ## Features
-- User registration and authentication
 - Product listing and detailed views
 - Shopping cart and checkout process
 - Order management and tracking